Denomination Effect A trial was conducted with 75 women in China ... | Channels for Pearson+

 1

-Step 1: Define the null and alternative hypotheses.
-The null hypothesis (H₀) states that the proportion of women spending money is the same for both groups: p₁ = p₂.
-The alternative hypothesis (H₁) states that the proportion of women spending money is smaller for the group given the single large bill: p₁ < p₂.
+Step 1: Define the problem and hypotheses.
+The goal is to test the claim that the proportion of women spending money when given a single large bill is smaller than the proportion of women spending money when given smaller bills.
+Let p1 represent the proportion of women spending money when given a single large bill, and p2 represent the proportion of women spending money when given smaller bills.
+The null hypothesis (H0) is p1 = p2, and the alternative hypothesis (H1) is p1 < p2.

-Step 2: Identify the sample proportions and sample sizes.
-For the group given the single large bill, the sample size is n₁ = 75, and the number of women who spent money is x₁ = 60, so the sample proportion is p̂₁ = x₁ / n₁.
-For the group given smaller bills, the sample size is n₂ = 75, and the number of women who spent money is x₂ = 68, so the sample proportion is p̂₂ = x₂ / n₂.
+Step 2: Calculate the sample proportions.
+For the group given a single large bill, the sample proportion p̂1 = 60/75.
+For the group given smaller bills, the sample proportion p̂2 = 68/75.
+These proportions will be used in the confidence interval calculation.

-Step 3: Calculate the pooled proportion.
-The pooled proportion (p̂) is calculated as: p̂ = (x₁ + x₂) / (n₁ + n₂).
-This is used because the null hypothesis assumes the proportions are equal.

 Verified video answer for a similar problem: